The Lilia jacket, Lisey cami, Astor skirt, Ella sandals, and Beatriz earrings.

 This outfit has all the makings of a classic pantsuit—sleek pants, an underpinning, and a blazer—but unconventional color and fabric pairings give it a unique point of view.
 Instead of matching your pants to your blazer with a contrasting top underneath, wear pants and a top in the same or similar color (like the Foster pants in black and Aubry top in cool onyx), then add a contrasting blazer (like the Gaia).
 This creates a “column outfit,” which is apparently so named because it makes you look extra tall and statuesque.
 Want even more height?
 Add the Ella sandals.

-The Gaia jacket, Aubry top, Foster pants, Ella sandals, and Mardy earrings.
+The Gaia jacket, Aubry top, Foster pants, and Ella sandals.
+Similar earrings: the Yuna earrings.